- Pets and Animals»

 Young chameleons will be fine with a bare floor.
 Having a bare floor will help monitor stool and eating habits.
 You can make the tank bio-active, but I suggest not doing it unless you have enough experience.
 Organic potting soil that is fertilizer free is also good to use even by itself, because they can pass it through their digestive system in case it is accidentally swallowed.
 For adults, you can also use the organic potting soil or you can do bio-active.

 Chameleons are arboreal and will climb every where inside the enclosure.
-You will need to provide large climbing branches and fake plants to provide a place to sleep and climb.
+You will need to provide large climbing branches that reach the whole length of the enclosure and fake plants that reach the whole length as well, to provide a place to sleep and climb.
+Have these branches and plants large enough for your chameleon to walk on.
+Cover the entire enclosure as well.
 Make sure these branches are pesticide and bug free.
 This will prevent your new friend from getting ill.
 Bake the branches in the oven at 200F for 2 hours.
 Cover the whole tank with the decorations to help make your new friend happy.
 You can add live plants, but I suggest not doing this unless you decide to change the tank to bio-active.
 It will hold humidity as the bottom of the enclosure.
 If you decide to do live plants, make sure you heavily research what plants are safe to use.

 Chameleons mainly eat insects.
 Dubia roaches, horn worms, meal worms and dragon flies are good staple insects to feed.
 Wax worms and super worms are great treats, but wax worms are very fattening so don't feed too many.
 You should always gut load and dust your insects.
 Always gut load your bugs by feeding the bugs fresh fruit and veggies.
 Dust your bugs by placing them in a bag with a multivitamin and gently shake it up.
 A multivitamin containing calcium D3 will ensure your chameleon will receive proper nutrients.
 Feed insects everyday until your new friend is full.
 In order to feed your chameleon some of the worms, use a food dish or tongs.
 Make sure these bugs are free of pesticides.
 Romaine lettuce is another treat to your chameleon, but do not feed it often.